hipc-book/hipc-book.github.io/_lectures_in_progress/10-heterogeneous_programming.md

 # Alternative Approaches

 The US Department of Energy has taken a different approach to heterogeneous computing.
-Rather than adopting the OpenMP or SYCL programming models, they have instead developed their own open-source programming models as part of the Exascale Computing Project.
+Rather than adopting the OpenMP or SYCL programming models, they have instead developed their own open-source programming models as part of the Exascale Computing Project (ECP).

 The ECP's efforts revolve around two similar programming models, Kokkos and RAJA.
 Both are programming models based on template metaprogramming in C++.

 ## Kokkos

-Kokkos has been developed at Sandia National Laboratories and is able to target CUDA, OpenMP, pthreads, HIP or SYCL.
+Kokkos has been developed at Sandia National Laboratories and is able to target CUDA, OpenMP, pthreads, HIP, or SYCL.
 From a single code base, code can be generated for any of the backends, and can be potentially optimised at a single point (i.e. in the Kokkos library itself).

 Like SYCL, Kokkos expresses parallelism through anonymous functions passed to constructs such as a `parallel_for`.
 So for example, a vector add can be achieved as simply as: